50 Best Streaming Services on Roku

 Device availability: Amazon Fire TV, Android Phones, Apple TV, Chromecast, iOS, LG TV, PlayStation 4, Portal TV, Roku, Samsung TV, Vizio, Xbox, Xbox One, Xbox Series S, Xbox Series X, Xfinity Flex

 For a limited time only, Verizon's +play platform, which is free for all existing Verizon users, is offering Vix Premium at no additional cost for six months.
 After that period, you're charged the regular no-ads price of $7/month ($5/month with ads) unless you cancel.
 Vix Premium is home to a host of original Spanish-language shows and films, many of them originals, as well as live gaming events like UEFA and Liga MX.
-You'd have to be a first-time Vix subscriber to avail of this bundle.
-Of course, you'd also have to be an eligible Verizon plan, the prices of which start at $30/month.
+Apart from being a Verizon user, you'd have to be a first-time Vix subscriber to avail of this bundle.

 ViX